ingrammicro-xvantage/xi-sdk-go/docs/InvoiceDetailsv61ResponseSummaryTotals.md

 HasTotalTaxAmount returns a boolean if a field has been set.

-### GetInvoicesAmountDue
+### GetInvoicedAmountDue

-`func (o *InvoiceDetailsv61ResponseSummaryTotals) GetInvoicesAmountDue() float64`
+`func (o *InvoiceDetailsv61ResponseSummaryTotals) GetInvoicedAmountDue() float64`

-GetInvoicesAmountDue returns the InvoicesAmountDue field if non-nil, zero value otherwise.
+GetInvoicedAmountDue returns the InvoicedAmountDue field if non-nil, zero value otherwise.

-### GetInvoicesAmountDueOk
+### GetInvoicedAmountDueOk

-`func (o *InvoiceDetailsv61ResponseSummaryTotals) GetInvoicesAmountDueOk() (*float64, bool)`
+`func (o *InvoiceDetailsv61ResponseSummaryTotals) GetInvoicedAmountDueOk() (*float64, bool)`

-GetInvoicesAmountDueOk returns a tuple with the InvoicesAmountDue field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetInvoicedAmountDueOk returns a tuple with the InvoicedAmountDue field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetInvoicesAmountDue
+### SetInvoicedAmountDue

-`func (o *InvoiceDetailsv61ResponseSummaryTotals) SetInvoicesAmountDue(v float64)`
+`func (o *InvoiceDetailsv61ResponseSummaryTotals) SetInvoicedAmountDue(v float64)`

-SetInvoicesAmountDue sets InvoicesAmountDue field to given value.
+SetInvoicedAmountDue sets InvoicedAmountDue field to given value.

-### HasInvoicesAmountDue
+### HasInvoicedAmountDue

-`func (o *InvoiceDetailsv61ResponseSummaryTotals) HasInvoicesAmountDue() bool`
+`func (o *InvoiceDetailsv61ResponseSummaryTotals) HasInvoicedAmountDue() bool`

-HasInvoicesAmountDue returns a boolean if a field has been set.
+HasInvoicedAmountDue returns a boolean if a field has been set.

 ### GetFreightAmount